course-dprep/Airbnb-Seasonalities/README.md

-# How seasonality affects the Airbnb prices in the various cities situated in different hemispeheres
+# How seasonality affects the Airbnb prices in the various cities situated in different hemispheres

 ## Motivation